pagekit/docs/translation.md

 # Translation

-<p class="uk-article-lead">Pagekit includes capabilities for extensions and themes to display their messages in different languages.</p>
+<p class="uk-article-lead">Pagekit includes capabilities to display messages in different languages.</p>

 **Note** There is a difference between languages and locales, as there might be different versions of a certain language spoken in a particular region (for example `en_GB` vs. `en_US`).